openhab/openhab-addons/bundles/org.openhab.binding.hue/README.md

 You need to manually edit your bridge and thing definitions as shown below..

-- Bridge definitions change from `hue:bridge:bridgename` to `hue:clip2:bridgename`.
+- Bridge definitions change from `hue:bridge:bridgename` to `hue:bridge-api2:bridgename`.
 - Bridge configuration parameters change `userName` to `applicationKey`.
-- Thing definitions change from `hue:0100:thingname` or `hue:0210:thingname` etc. to `hue:resource:thingname`.
+- Physical thing definitions change from `hue:0100:thingname` or `hue:0210:thingname` etc. to `hue:device:thingname`.
+- Room or zone thing definitions change from `hue:group:thingname` to `hue:room:thingname` resp. `hue:zone:thingname`.
 - Thing configuration parameters change from `lightId` or `sensorId` etc. to `resourceId`.

 Notes: